 Can stereotypical behaviours be copied?

-There have been reports of foals copying behaviours from dominant dams, however the foal’s management and weaning regime are also important factors which must be considered in the development of stereotypical behaviours3.
+There have been reports of foals copying behaviours from dams, however the foal’s management and weaning regime are also important factors which must be considered in the development of stereotypical behaviours3.

 Managing stereotypical behaviours

 If after speaking with your vet, a physical cause has been found for your horse’s behaviour, this must first be addressed and managed appropriately.